Applied Health Science

 Director of Business Affairs and Budget: Joyce Arthur

-Assistant to Fiscal Officer: Annie Campbell
+Assistant to the Department Fiscal Officer: Annie Campbell

 Administrative Secretary: Mary Wampler